Skip to main content

 enabled: true

-host: "zymtrace.example.com" # UI service domain
+host: "zymtrace.example.com" # Gateway service domain

 paths: